How to get a cat into a carrier: 7 steps to success with tips from our vet

 1. Get your kitty used to their carrier

-They key to successfully getting your cat into their carrier is to give them lots of time to adjust.
-That means you want to avoid only bringing the carrier out of the garage or spare room when you're wanting to load your kitty in and instead giving them lots of time to get used to it.
+The key to successfully getting your cat into their carrier is to avoid only bringing the carrier out of the garage or spare room when you want to load your kitty in.
+Instead, give them lots of time to get used to it.

 2. Make the carrier an inviting place to be